-Our programs include Political Science (major and minor), Applied Public Policy, Social Studies, International Relations, a 3+3 partnership with Mitchell-Hamline School of Law and a general pre-law program.
+Our programs include Political Science (major and minor), a Certificate in Public and Non-Profit Administration, Applied Public Policy, Social Studies, International Relations, a 3+3 partnership with Mitchell-Hamline School of Law and a general pre-law program.
 Courses span the four major focus areas of the discipline: International Politics, American Politics, Comparative Politics and Political Theory.

 Students of political science gain an understanding of the political nature of the contemporary world, from simple acts such as choosing products as consumers to the complexity of global politics in the Information Age.
 As governments and the private sectors of society become more intermingled, political scientists become more valued for their understanding of how both systems work, as well as for their reasoning and analytical skills.